 - Manternach, Janaan and Carl J. Pfeifer.
 This Is Our Faith.
 Parsippany, NJ: Silver Burdett Ginn, Inc., 1998.

-Read the following quote by Mother Teresa to the class:
+Read the following quote by Mother Teresa and talk about who Mother Teresa is.

-Read the story from The Children's Book of Heroes about Mother Teresa.
+Read the story from The Children's Book of Heroes about Mother Teresa or Mother Teresa: Sister to the Poor by Patricia Reilly Giff.
 Review the story and discuss the fact that all over the world Mother Teresa was known as a person of good character with personal virtue.
-Discuss the importance of personal virtue, good character, and ethical behavior in a democracy.
-Brainstorm personal traits they should work toward.
-Talk about the deeds that made Mother Teresa a hero to many.
-Another good book about Mother Teresa is Mother Teresa: Sister to the Poor by Patricia Reilly Giff.
+Discuss the importance of personal virtue, good character, and ethical behavior for ourselves and what that reasonably looks like.

-- Give students the Mother Teresa of Calcutta Quiz (Attachment One).
+Give students the Mother Teresa of Calcutta Quiz handout.

 Have students write about Mother Teresa.
-They may write a poem, a song, a biography, or a comparison with a hero of their choosing.
+They may write a poem, a song, a biography, or a comparison with a hero of their choosing, possibly a nurse or firefighter.
 Students should incorporate their ideas about philanthropy and heroes in their writing.

 Strand PHIL.I Definitions of Philanthropy